Millymiss/EE-629-iot-Finalproject/README.md

 ## 1. Scrapy the data from amazon web pages
 Captured feature data, wrote data handlers in Python, and label them 0 and 1 as not bestseller data and bestseller data.

-* Install packages:

 ## 2. Clean the data to numeric data for modeling
-Give up the name feature cause it not affects the final result Improved the accuracy of support vector machine and gradient boosted decision tree by grid search, and displayed the comparison result with confusion matrix.
+Give up the name feature cause it not affects the final result

-## 3. Classifiy those information
+## 3. Classifiy those products' features and improve the accuracy of algorithms
+Improved the accuracy by grid search, and displayed the comparison result with confusion matrix.